Intro to libipuz

 Python

 This is a more complex example of creating the simple crossword that appears in the ipuz spec.
 In this, we set the size of the puzzle and change the solution/type of the cells.
 Then, we call of the _fix() functions.
-This will apply valid numbering to the grid and create clues to fill the open spaces.
+This will apply valid numbering to the grid and create empty clues to fill the open spaces.
+We then fill in the clues with appropriate text.

 Once done, it will save the puzzle to disk.